martinvelez/w32evol/README.md

 Linux.

 ## 3. Installation
 The goal is to build w32evol.exe.
-Makefiles for Windows and Linux are included
+Makefiles for Windows and Linux are included.

 ### Linux (Tested on Ubuntu 11.10)
 To build: